Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Feature extraction and selection method

-The following sections provide a detailed description of each stage of the proposed framework, with an emphasis on integrating PIML principles into impact identification analysis.
-Particular attention is given to the treatment of observational bias from sensor-based measurements and its role in shaping a reliable input space.
-The framework does not rely on impact-specific processing steps, which makes it applicable beyond this case study.
+The following sections describe each stage of the method in detail, with an emphasis on how domain knowledge shapes the input space for impact identification.
+The method does not rely on impact-specific processing steps, which makes it applicable beyond this case study.
 Consequently, it provides a transferable methodology for feature selection in other structural dynamics applications.